The Royal Osteoporosis Society explain what osteopenia and osteoporosis mean and how diet, lifestyle and genetic factors can affect bone density.

 Some medical conditions: These include rheumatoid arthritis, low levels of oestrogen in women (e.g. due to anorexia, excessive exercise or hysterectomy), low levels of testosterone in men, thyroid conditions, conditions that affect the absorption of food such as Crohn’s or coeliac disease and conditions that cause long periods of immobility such as stroke.

 Some medicines also increase the risk.
-You can find out more by visiting the NOS website or by asking your doctor.
+You can find out more by visiting the ROS website or by asking your doctor.

 When are the crucial times for bone formation?